nolan908/cooper-cookbook/README.md

 *   **Search:** A keyword-based search feature to filter the recipe catalog by string.
 Additional filtering is possible if enough time permits, however not required.
 *   **Security Tools:**
     *   **Change Password:** Secure update flow requiring current password verification.
-    *   **Forgot Password:** A simulation system that generates a local reset link in the backend console logs, representing an email sent to the user's registered Gmail address.
-The "forgot password" option via email address is still a work in progress; the "forgot password" option when already logged in still works.
+    *   **Forgot Password:** A system that generates a local reset link in the backend console logs, representing an email sent to the user's registered Gmail address.

 ---